-PCPL manages assets for a range of professional clients (and fund investors) including pension funds, endowments and comingled investment funds.
-Below is a breakdown of our clients/fund investors by geography and type as at 31 December 2023:
+PCPL manages assets for a range of professional clients (and fund investors) including pension funds, endowments, and comingled investment funds.
+Below is a breakdown of our clients/fund investors by geography and type as at 31 December 2024:

-Our client base is predominantly US focused (84%), but we also have significant investment from institutions in Singapore (6%) and Saudi Arabia (4%).
-We are more diversified in terms of institutional client type with public pensions, wealth managers and endowments representing 69% of our total assets under management ('AUM').
-Private pensions, sovereign wealth funds and foundations are the primary source of the remaining balance, representing a further 27% of our AUM.
+Our client base is predominantly US focused (83%), but we also have significant investment from institutions in Singapore (8%) and Saudi Arabia (3%).
+We are more diversified in terms of institutional client type with public pensions, investment managers and sovereign wealth representing 54% of our total assets under management ('AUM').
+Endowments, foundations and private pensions are the primary source of the remaining balance, representing a further 29% of our AUM.
 PCPL's invested AUM is typically over 99% in Emerging Markets listed equities.
+The chart below shows the geographic split of our AUM as of December 2024:

 All the Firm's investment strategies are underpinned by a common, deep-value investment methodology and process, which is best suited to a longer-term investment horizon (3 to 5 years).
-The deep-value philosophy is aligned with our stated goal of seeking ESG improvements in investee companies over multiple years, a process that requires investment analysts to engage regularly with the companies they are responsible for valuing.
-Our deep-value investment style tends to have a higher weighting toward hard-to-abate sectors, and Emerging Markets companies often have to contend with national energy policies that do not always align with the energy transition expectations of investors from developed markets.
+The deep-value philosophy is aligned with our stated goal to maximise investment returns by mitigating relevant ESG risks through engagement with investee companies over multiple years, a process that requires investment analysts to engage regularly with the companies they are responsible for.
+Our deep-value investment style tends to have a higher weighting toward hard-to-abate sectors, and Emerging Markets companies often contend with national energy policies that do not always align with the energy transition expectations of investors from developed markets.
 Our engagement with investees often involves educating them on investor expectations, and urging them to implement a reporting roadmap alongside improving governance and oversight on sustainability risks.
 The decarbonisation difficulty in Emerging Markets is generally well understood by clients, but portfolio risks need to be well-managed, and since 2022 we have published carbon emissions and climate risks data of our holdings in an annual TCFD report.
-Continued engagement with companies on climate risks forms an important part of stewardship approach.
+Continued engagement with companies on climate risks forms an important part of the stewardship approach.

-PCPL also provides investment management services to a number of segregated mandates and for these clients we are able to provide an ESG approach that is tailored to their individual stewardship and internal investment policies; we have implemented wider ESG exclusion lists in respect of these mandates.
+PCPL also provides investment management services to a number of segregated mandates, and for these clients we are able to provide an ESG approach that is tailored to their individual stewardship and internal investment preferences and policies; we have implemented wider ESG exclusion lists in respect of some of these mandates.

-In 2023 there were no cases where we did not manage assets in alignment with clients' stewardship and investment policies.
+In 2024 there were no cases where we did not manage assets in alignment with clients' stewardship and investment policies.